DiegoVictor/GoMarketplace/README.md

 > Was installed and configured the [`eslint`](https://eslint.org/) and [`prettier`](https://prettier.io/) to keep the code clean and patterned.

 ## Configuring
-Configure your environment variables and remember to start the [API](#api) before to start this app.
+Configure your environment variables and remember to start the [Json Server](https://github.com/typicode/json-server) API before to start this app.

 ### .env
 In this file you may configure the API's url.
 Rename the `.env.example` in the root directory to `.env` then just update with your settings.